11 May 2026

 Products are discovered inside entertainment flows, where content, creators, recommendations, and checkout work as one sales system.

-For brands and agencies, this represents a fundamental shift in sales strategy.
+For brands and agencies, this is a shift in sales strategy.
 Growth on TikTok Shop is no longer driven primarily by media buying or static product listings.
 Instead, scalable sales increasingly depend on continuous creator testing, high-volume UGC production, fast content iteration, and the ability to react to algorithmic demand in real time.

 3. What Actually Sells on TikTok Shop (Key Growth Categories)